 Students will also experience the topics covered in our lessons differently.
 We encourage you to give students options in how they wish to participate.
-Directives within lessons should feel to students like an invitation to join a discussion / activity; should they wish to share their their knowledge and learning with their classmates in different ways, great!
+Directives within lessons should feel like an invitation to join a discussion/activity with students; should they want to share their knowledge and learning with their classmates in different ways, great!